Olympic National Park – Weather, Lodging, Map, News

 Best Time To Visit Olympic National Park

-Now when you know almost everything that you need to know about Olympic National Park, it is the best time to visit, and it is July through August.
-This is the time, while the temperatures of this region are usually warm, most of the roads to this park and facilities are open, and obviously, a full range of programs are available.
+Now that you know almost everything about Olympic National Park, the best time to visit is July through August.
+This is the time when the temperatures of this region are usually warm, most of the roads to this park and facilities are open, and obviously, a full range of programs are available.

 The park also has a digital newsletter named Olympic Bugler; here, you can find the updated list of seasonal activities.
-Throughout the year, Olympic National Park is open 24 hours a day.
-But from October through May, Some campgrounds, roads, and other visitors’ facilities are closed, or the hours become more limited.
+Olympic National Park is open 24 hours a day throughout the year.
+But from October through May, some campgrounds, roads, and other visitors’ facilities are closed, or the hours become more limited.

-As I have already mentioned, the Olympic National Park weather can be really unpredictable, no matter what the calendar says.
-It also can vary from one part of the park to another.
+As I have already mentioned, Olympic National Park weather can be really unpredictable, no matter what the calendar says.
+It can also vary from one part of the park to another.
 So, before your visit, kindly check the current weather status on the National Park Service Website.

 Here is a chart of the temperature in Olympic National Park Throughout the year.